 For thousands of years, people of a variety of cultures have called Bloomington home.
 Native American groups including the pre-European contact Woodland Period Indians and later the Dakota Indians made their homes and villages along the Minnesota River Valley.
-About 170 years ago, white Euro-American settlers began claiming all of the land comprising Bloomington and began the current period of development into becoming a formal city.
-Throughout most of the City's history and "pre" history, the Minnesota River was the primary resource that brought people to the area and kept them here.
-Many important prehistoric and historic sites once existed, or in some cases still exist, in the Minnesota River Valley and on the bluffs overlooking the Valley.
-Sites that are still intact, as well as those no longer existing, act as a reminder of Bloomington's past and provide an opportunity for programming and education about Bloomington's settlement and pre-settlement history.
+About 170 years ago, white Euro American settlers began claiming all of the land comprising Bloomington and began the current period of development into becoming a formal city.
+Throughout most of the City's history and "pre" history, the Minnesota River was the number one resource that brought people to the area and kept them here.
+Many important prehistoric and historic sites once existed or in some cases still exist in the Minnesota River Valley and on the bluffs overlooking the Valley.
+The sites that are still intact act as a reminder of Bloomington's past and the locations of no longer remaining sites also can provide the opportunity for programming and teaching about Bloomington's history.

-Beginning in 1934, numerous studies have been undertaken to study the cultural resources of Bloomington's Minnesota River Valley lands including the archaeology of mounds (and other sites), former historic sites, and still existing historic sites.
+Beginning in 1934, numerous studies have been undertaken to study the cultural resources of Bloomington's Minnesota River Valley including the archaeology (of mounds and other sites) former historic sites, and still existing historic sites.

-The following list describes many of the important historical and cultural sites along Bloomington's section of the Minnesota River Valley.
-There are no doubt numerous lesser known sites not listed here that played a role in history, and this list should not be considered a comprehensive accounting of significant places or events that took place in the river valley.
-Rather, this compilation describes many of the most significant known sites, listed from west to east, with some indicated on the attached map.
+The following is a compilation many of the important historical and cultural sites along Bloomington's section of the Minnesota River Valley.
+There are no doubt numerous lesser known sites not listed here that played a role in history, and this list should not be considered to represent all of the history that ever took place in the river valley.
+This is rather a compilation of many of the most significant ones listed from west to east, coinciding with numbered locations on the attached map.